 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Sodimac reported total carbon emissions of approximately 1,762,000,000 kg CO2e, with emissions distributed across various scopes: 10,000,000 kg CO2e (Scope 1), 7,600,000 kg CO2e (Scope 2), and a significant 1,752,000,000 kg CO2e (Scope 3).
-The Scope 3 emissions include substantial contributions from purchased goods and services (1,020,600,000 kg CO2e) and the use of sold products (395,000,000 kg CO2e).
+In 2023, Sodimac reported total carbon emissions of approximately 1,762,000,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
+Specifically, Scope 1 emissions were about 10,000,000 kg CO2e, while Scope 2 emissions totalled approximately 7,600,000 kg CO2e.
+The majority of emissions stemmed from Scope 3, which accounted for about 1,752,000,000 kg CO2e, highlighting the substantial impact of purchased goods and services (approximately 1,020,600,000 kg CO2e) and the use of sold products (around 395,000,000 kg CO2e).
 Sodimac has set ambitious climate commitments, aiming to achieve net-zero emissions in both Scope 1 and Scope 2 by 2030.
-This commitment is part of their environmental management plan, which outlines a near-term target to reduce these emissions to near zero by 2025.
-The company is currently on track to meet these targets, reflecting a proactive approach to climate action.
-The emissions data is cascaded from its parent company, Falabella S.A., indicating a corporate family relationship that influences its sustainability strategies.
-Sodimac's efforts align with industry standards for climate accountability, demonstrating a commitment to reducing its carbon footprint and enhancing environmental sustainability.
+This commitment is part of their environmental management plan, which includes a near-term target to reduce these emissions to near zero by 2025.
+These targets reflect a proactive approach to climate action, aligning with industry standards for sustainability.
+The emissions data for Sodimac is cascaded from its parent company, Falabella S.A., indicating a corporate family relationship that influences its sustainability reporting and targets.

 Access structured emissions data, company-specific emission factors, and source documents